 Most documentation instructs the user to use dd to program an SD Card, but we use the open source tool Etcher on Windows 10.
-We find that this is the most robust solution since dd sometimes fails to work as we expect.
+We find that this is a robust solution since dd sometimes fails to work as we expect.

-We also decompress the *sdcard.bz2 file before using Etcher to program our SD Card.
+We also decompress the *wic.bz2 file before using Etcher to program our SD Card.
 We run the following in our Ubuntu shell on our build machine:

-Note that the resulting *.sdcard image is ~3GB, but we expect this to grow significantly once we add a toolchain and other packages.
-Also note that we get good results using a SanDisk 16GB Ultra microSDHC.
+Note that the resulting *.wic image is ~3.5GB, but we expect this to grow significantly once we add a toolchain and other packages.

-We transfer the resulting "*.sdcard" image to Windows 10 and burn the SD Card using Etcher.
+We transfer the resulting "*.wic" image to Windows 10 and burn the SD Card using a recent release of Etcher that supports *.wic formats.
 After programming is done, we insert it in the EVK SD Card slot, and the system does indeed boot Yocto Linux.